Mashable reports that Facebook is introducing sponsored stories to the Ticker.

 Sponsored Stories allow you to surface word-of-mouth recommendations about your brand that exist organically in the Facebook News Feed.
 To promote your Page, you can use Sponsored Stories to surface both Page posts and Page Likes.
 For example, if a person’s friends like a Page, in addition to potentially seeing that news story in their News Feed, they can now also see the same story on the right-hand column on Facebook.
 Additionally, if you create a Page post it can now appear on the right-hand column for users that have liked your Page.

-Sponsored Stories are different from ads, and including them with your Facebook Ad campaign amplifies the actions your target audience takes with your ads.
+Sponsored Stories are different from ads, and including them with your Facebook Ad The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve. amplifies the actions your target audience takes with your ads.

 For advertisers, it means leveraging the activity of your fans to get more people involved.
 Things can get lost in a news feed, but sponsored stories are essentially a reminder of the awesomeness of your page.
 Hey.
 Come get involved.